5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

 Each year, the grounds at Spur of the Moment Ranch turn into a winter wonderland.
 Located within the National Forest, a cabin stay at the ranch keeps you and your family close to nature (and away from stress).

-Each of Spur of the Moment’s four log cabins have a cozy gas fireplace inside — the perfect setting for hot cocoa over family board games.
+Each of Spur of the Moment’s four log cabins has a cozy gas fireplace inside — the perfect setting for hot cocoa over family board games.
 And the ranch’s camp store rents out snowshoes and sells other cabin getaway essentials, like snacks and souvenirs.

-While the horses stay off the trails in the winter, be sure to meet them, along with ranch’s adorable donkeys, during your stay.
+While the horses stay off the trails in the winter, be sure to meet them, along with the ranch’s adorable donkeys, during your stay.
 If you’re up for it, help feed the animals in the morning.
 They’re kind, used to people, and the kids will love spending time with them.
 Come back in the summer or fall to enjoy horse-drawn carriage rides and horseback riding lessons at the ranch.

 There’s much more to explore during your winter trip in the Lakewood area of the Chequamegon-Nicolet National Forest.
 Check out this Northern Oconto County itinerary for must-visit places in the area!